momaillard/RNAseq_ShinyApp/README.md

 # Shiny App for RNAseq Data Visualization

 The purpose of this git is to present a part of my work and the power of shiny R tool.
 The shiny App code presented here is a part of the original one.
-Data used here for presentation are either simulated or randomly chosen. gene list available for this exemple goes from gene_1 to gene_16
+Data used here for presentation are either simulated or randomly chosen.
+Gene names available for this exemple go from gene_1 to gene_16

 The original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France.